zzhang5/zooinspector/README.md

 - Make use of async zookeeper operations to speed up
 - Sorted znodes
 - More readable representation of node metadata
+- Add a dropdown menu to record the history of successfully connected zookeeper addresses

 Build
 - $ mvn clean package